ogata-lab/eipl-docs/en/docs/model/test.md

     c_list = ['C0','C1','C2','C3','C4']
 ```

-Use `test_pca_sarnn.py` for the program to visualize the internal state using PCA.
-The argument filename is the path of the weights file.
+Use the `test_pca_sarnn.py` program to visualize the internal state using PCA.
+The filename argument should be the path to the weight file.

 ```bash
 $ cd eipl/tutorials/sarnn/